Do you sometimes have problems focusing while working or studying?

 By following these tips, you will spend less time and energy trying to find something and will keep your focus sharp.

-As you may already know from experience, working environment affects our focus and productivity to a large extent.
+As you may already know from experience, the working environment affects our focus and productivity to a large extent.
 When people do something they do not enjoy that much, they easily become irritated and distracted by the smallest sounds.

 Thus, although it may seem strange, playing music while working may increase your concentration.